Mount Annan

 Mount Annan has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 38 projects that may affect this region.
+AreaSearch identified 38 projects likely affecting the region.
 Notable initiatives include Australian Botanic Garden Mount Annan Masterplan, Gledswood Hills Primary School (New), Gledswood Hills Aged Care Facility, and Mount Annan Christian College Expansion.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.